leeroybrun/chrome-shazify/README.md

 chrome-shazam2spotify
 =====================

-Chrome extension used to export your Shazam tags to a Spotify playlist
+Chrome extension used to export your Shazam tags to a Spotify playlist.